 How to Vote

-You must be registered with the Electoral Register to vote in local and national elections, including Police and Crime Commissioner elections.
+You must be registered with the Electoral Register to vote in any election.

 Who can vote?